Explain Inheritance in Python with an example

 Here is an example of inheritance in Python:

-class, as well as its own attributes and methods.
-The same is true for the Dog
+When we create an instance of the Cat class, it will have all the attributes and methods of the Animal class, as well as its own attributes and methods.
+The same is true for the Dog class.

 In this way, inheritance allows us to create a class hierarchy where more specialized classes inherit properties and methods from more general classes.
 It is a useful way to organize code and promote code reuse in object-oriented programming.